Firing of Gallant harms Israeli security, but less than if it happened earlier in war - comment

 How can this be the government’s policy when around 12,000 soldiers have been wounded and 900 killed, and the IDF is desperate to replace them lest the borders be left under-guarded and the country left open to another future invasion?

 Regarding Lebanon, when should the IDF withdraw from southern Lebanon?
-What military means will be used to make sure that Hezbollah does not return to southern Lebanon?
-Further, what military means will be used to make sure that Iran does not resupply Hezbollah with powerful rockets via land from Syria, sea, and air?
+What military means will be used to make sure Hezbollah does not return to southern Lebanon?
+Further, what military means will be used to make sure Iran does not resupply Hezbollah with powerful rockets via land from Syria, sea, and air?

 How will these military means be properly balanced in such a way as to avoid unnecessary new large conflicts, while being tough enough to actually prevent rearmament?

 Iran has been adamant that it will hit Israel with a third attack, following its April and October 1 massive aerial attacks.
 Who will direct the defense?
-Who will direct the likely needed counterstrike, once again balancing a strike that deters Tehran, but does not prolong these exchanges in an endless manner?
+Who will direct the likely needed counterstrike, once again balancing a strike that deters Tehran but does not prolong these exchanges in an endless manner?

 Stay updated with the latest news!